SDEBEUL/Node-red-flows-mobile-web-app/README.md

 Shedule
 =================================
 Added a scheduler which the user can set 21 diffrent events each with a start time, end time and values.
-End times can be ignored to create one off events eg. one iwht just a start time.
+End times can be ignored to create one off events eg. one with just a start time.

 Create from Node-RED root a folder called **data** <br/>
 Copy **schedule.json** to **data** folder <br/>
-Copy & paste **_flow.json** to Node-RED workspace<br/>
+Copy & paste **mobi_schedule_flow.json** to Node-RED workspace<br/>

+When a user commites changes from the broswer they are saved in **schedule.json**.
+The schedule is reset at just after midnight on a day transition.
+Events that span two days are **Not** reset then, but when the end event is triggered.

+If an scheduled event has triggered and it's time is edited for a later period in the day it will **Not** run untill the next day.
+However this will probaly chnage to allow re-triggering of events.